JetBrains/Qodana/topics/qodana-yaml.md

 ```

 ## Disable sanity checks

+<link-summary>By default, sanity checks are enabled in %instance%, but you can disable them.</link-summary>

 By default, sanity checks are enabled in %instance%.
 You can disable them using this snippet: